-Community Services total FY22 Adopted Budget increased by \$1.1 million, or 6.2%, from the FY21 budgeted levels.
+The Community Services Department's total FY22 Adopted Budget increased by \$1.1 million, or 6.2%, from the FY21 budgeted levels.
+The Community Services Department's total General Fund FY22 Adopted Budget increased by \$1.9 million, or 21.2%, from the FY21 budgeted levels.
 The FY22 Adopted Budget includes the following:

-- \$740 thousand additional funding is invested in behavioral health and critical safety-net services for children, adults and seniors throughout the city: - o \$455 thousand from the Community Development Fund - The Children and Youth Commission will invest \$273 thousand to support educational and academic programming as well as behavioral health services for vulnerable youth and their families. - The Human Services Committee will invest \$182 thousand for adult behavioral services and accessible flexible funding to address the social determinants of health such as housing, food, transportation, utilities and personal safety. - o \$198 thousand from the Senior Citizens Grants Fund - \$141 thousand to fill previously-unfunded vacancies in transportation and a Senior Services Navigator who will help connect the frail elderly to safety net resources. - \$40 thousand in food for COVID-19 homebound meals. - \$17 thousand to reopen congregate meal services in at least 3 facilities. - \$87 thousand in the Library Fund will be used to restore a frozen Library Branch Manager position at Southside Library. - \$540 thousand in additional General Fund support for Community Services will be used to restore 5.5 frozen positions in the libraries. - Funding for a 4% salary increase for non-union employees and a 3% salary increase for the Department Director. - Increases in other operating costs including services of other departments.
+- \$740 thousand additional funding is invested in behavioral health and critical safety-net services for children, adults and seniors throughout the city: - o \$455 thousand from the Community Development Fund - - The Children and Youth Commission will invest \$273 thousand to support educational and academic programming as well as behavioral health services for vulnerable youth and their families. - The Human Services Committee will invest \$182 thousand for adult behavioral services and accessible flexible funding to address the social determinants of health such as housing, food, transportation, utilities and personal safety. - $\circ$ \$198 thousand from the Senior Citizens Grants Fund - \$141 thousand to fill previously-unfunded vacancies in transportation and a Senior Services Navigator who will help connect the frail elderly to safety net resources. - \$40 thousand in food for COVID-19 homebound meals. - \$17 thousand to reopen congregate meal services in at least 3 facilities. - \$87 thousand in the Library Fund will be used to restore a frozen Library Branch Manager position at Southside Library. - \$540 thousand in additional General Fund support for Community Services will be used to restore 5.5 frozen positions in the libraries. - Funding for a 4% salary increase for non-union employees and a 3% salary increase for the Department Director. - Increases in other operating costs including services of other departments.